rafaeleliasrb/nestedLogic/README.md

 </p>

 ## Environment
-The solutions are in Java and the project is Maven. the project has only one dependency which is the JUnit test framework.
+The solutions are in Java, using Maven.
+The project has only one dependency which is the JUnit test framework.
 > **Tip:** <span align="justify">Since we're talking about saving time, knowing the keyboard shortcuts of your IDE, each IDE has dozen of them.
 Tasks that we use multiple clicks on the mouse can be done with just a touch on the keyboard.</span>

 ## Unit Test